7 tips for more secure online shopping

 Who doesn’t love shopping online?
 The simplicity, the selection, the ability to filter by price—awesome.
 But it’s important to make sure you’re not giving up security for convenience.
 The good news is that there are plenty of ways to help keep your information safe while shopping from the comfort of your couch.

-So, as you scroll your way through your next online shopping spree, consider these 8 tips to help ensure your online information is protected and your purchases are safe.
+So, as you scroll your way through your next online shopping spree, consider these seven tips to help ensure your online information is protected and your purchases are safe.

 A strong password is one of the best ways to protect yourself while shopping online.
 Longer passwords are more secure and generally should include a combination of letters, numbers and special characters.
 Try to avoid using full words, which are easier for hackers to decipher.

-Be on the lookout for any questionable purchases that show up on your credit or debit card statements, and immediately if you see any contact the bank or card issuer.
+Be on the lookout for any questionable purchases that show up on your credit or debit card statements.
+If you see unfamiliar charges, immediately contact the bank or card issuer.
 Try using a mobile wallet that lets you track activity on your accounts.

 The quicker you report the issue, the quicker it can be resolved.
-It’s also a good idea to check your credit report regularly.
-There are plenty of free credit score apps like CreditWise® from Capital One that allow you to check your credit score anytime without hurting it.
-If a hacker opens a credit card account in your name, and you’re not monitoring your credit you may not know about it until the account is in default.
+It’s also a good idea to check your credit reports regularly.
+There are plenty of free apps, like CreditWise from Capital One, that allow you to check your credit score anytime without hurting it.
+If a hacker opens a credit card account in your name and you’re not monitoring your credit, you may not know about it until the account is in default.
 Situations like this can damage your credit score and can take months—even years—to resolve.

-Try using Capital One MasterpassTM or Visa Checkout to avoid typing in your card number when you check out online.
-When you pay, a unique number is shared with the retailer instead of your actual card details, helping to keep your information protected.
-It’s a simple way to pay for purchases online, and you’ll save time while helping to safeguard your identity.
+Try using virtual card numbers to avoid typing in your card number when you check out online.
+When you pay, a unique number is shared with the retailer instead of your actual card details, helping keep your information protected.
+It’s a simple way to pay for purchases online, and you’ll save time while helping safeguard your identity.